BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/multi-fetch.md

 The following example shows how to perform a multi-fetch and an example of response containing errors (missing permissions and resource not found).
-As a response, a json is returned.
+As a response, a regular json is returned containing the different resources in the requested format.

 Request
 :   @@snip [request.sh](assets/multi-fetch/request.sh)